Save 30% on online shipping anywhere in Canada and the US!

 What is Tempering?

-Tempering is a heat treatment process that alters the mechanical properties (typically ductility and hardness) and relieves internal stresses of a steel.
-Tempering allows carbon trapped in a martensitic microstructure to disperse, and enables the internal stresses to be released from the steel that may have been created from prior operations.
+Tempering is a heat treatment process that alters the mechanical properties (typically ductility and hardness) and relieves the internal stresses of a steel.
+Tempering allows carbon trapped in a martensitic microstructure to disperse and enables the internal stresses to be released from the steel that may have been created from prior operations.

-The Tempering Process
+The Metal Tempering Process

 Tempering is performed by elevating the steel to a set point below its lower critical temperature, typically following a hardening operation.
 Once this temperature is reached, it is held there for a specified amount of time.
-The exact temperature and time depend on several factors such as the type of steel and desired mechanical properties.
+The exact temperature and time depend on several factors, such as the type of steel and desired mechanical properties.

 To get the steel to its critical temperature, some type of heating device must be used.
 Common devices include gas furnaces, electrical resistance furnaces, or induction furnaces.
 Often, this heating is done in a vacuum or with an inert gas to protect the steel from oxidation.
 Once the furnace achieves the desired temperature, a dwell time occurs.
-Following the dwell time, the furnace is shut off and the steel is allowed to cool at predetermined rate.
+Following the dwell time, the furnace is shut off, and the steel is allowed to cool at a predetermined rate.

-Why Is Steel Tempered?
+Why is Steel Tempered?

 Tempering steel after a hardening process allows for a middle ground of hardness and strength.
+Without proper metal tempering, steel may either be too brittle to handle stress or too soft to provide the necessary durability.
 This is achieved by allowing the carbon diffusion to occur within a steel microstructure.
 When steel is hardened, it can become excessively brittle and hard.
 However, when not hardened, the steel may not have the strength or abrasion resistance needed for its intended application.
-Tempering also improves the machinability and formability of a hardened steel, and can reduce the risk of the steel cracking or failing due to internal stresses.
+By incorporating both hardening and tempering metal, manufacturers can optimize material properties to meet the specific demands of industries such as construction, automotive, and tooling.

-When Is Tempering Used?
+When is Metal Tempering Used?

 Metal Supermarkets

-Metal Supermarkets is the world’s largest small-quantity metal supplier with over 125 brick-and-mortar stores across the US, Canada, and United Kingdom.
+Celebrating 40 years of operation, Metal Supermarkets is the world’s largest small-quantity metal supplier with over 130 brick-and-mortar stores across the US, Canada, and United Kingdom.
 We are metal experts and have been providing quality customer service and products since 1985.

 At Metal Supermarkets, we supply a wide range of metals for a variety of applications.
 Our stock includes: mild steel, stainless steel, aluminum, tool steel, alloy steel, brass, bronze and copper.